rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 In her typology of person, Siewierska adheres to the importance of how pronouns are normally viewed as independent words.
 Following from this adherence to consistency with “normal view” Siewierska therefore opts to make the dependent versus independent split at the morphophonological level.
-This is a well-merited choice, but even the relatively simple personal system of English attests certain discrepancies with regard to

-<pgNo>30</pgNo>
-30

-ADNOMINAL PERSON IN THE MORPHOLOGICAL SYSTEM OF ERZYA

-the concept of independent forms, let us observe the reﬂexive pronouns, for instance, myself, yourself, himself, herself, itself, ourselves, yourselves and themselves.
+This is a well-merited choice, but even the relatively simple personal system of English attests certain discrepancies with regard to <pgNo>30</pgNo> the concept of independent forms, let us observe the reﬂexive pronouns, for instance, myself, yourself, himself, herself, itself, ourselves, yourselves and themselves.
 While most educated native speakers might be familiar with additional forms, such as, his% self and theirselves, these forms are most likely to be rejected as non-standard forms.